 Arson, Murder, and Jaywalking: According to the inventor of the transporter, "People said it was unsafe, that it caused brain cancer, psychosis, and even sleep disorders."

 Artistic License – Gun Safety: Target practice frequently happens in the armory, where the ship's high-yield torpedoes and weapons are held.
 After target practice in "Sleeping Dogs," Hoshi points her phase pistol at Reed's chest while handing it back to him, breaking just about every rule of gun safety.

 Artistic License – History: The alternate timeline in "Storm Front" makes use of this.
 The successful Nazi conquests of Europe and North America are made possible because Lenin was assassinated before Red October, ensuring Russia did not become communist.
 Except that anti-communism was the driving force behind the rise of fascism in Germany and Italy.

-Ascended Meme: SF Debris coined the name "Future Guy" as a sarcastic name for the mysterious leader of the Temporal Cold War in his text review of the pilot.
+Ascended Meme: Fans coined the name "Future Guy" to refer to the otherwise unnamed mysterious leader of the Temporal Cold War who first appeared in the pilot and was known only as the "Humanoid Figure".
 Ironically the writing staff actually took this name and used it for the character.